codesydney/flaskbackend/README.md

 4. User login
 5. Forgot and reset password
 6. Uses Sendgrid to send email
+7. Pagination for any GET endpoint
-7. Swagger - need to manually edit YAML file (export to JSON)
+8. Swagger - need to manually edit YAML file (export to JSON)
 * Access swagger via /swagger